 Your Essential Guide to Chasing Waterfalls in Campbell River and Region

 There is a wealth of stunning waterfalls all over Vancouver Island.
-Highway 28 that winds its way between Campbell River and Gold River has over 70 waterfalls (in the rainy season).
+Highway 28 winds its way between Campbell River and Gold River has over 70 waterfalls (in the rainy season).
 Here are some of our favourites to explore!
 So grab a friend and go chasing waterfalls.
 Don’t forget to share your photos with us using #DiscoverCampbellRiver.

-Directions: Located about 2km out of town take Hwy 28, turn at Brewster Lake rd and park in the day use area.
+Directions: Located about 2km out of town take Hwy 28, turn at Brewster Lake Rd and park in the day-use area.

 Drive Time from CR: 10min

-Elk Falls are stunning year round, from your vantage point on the suspension bridge you can see the Campbell River wind its way down to the falls.
+Elk Falls are stunning year-round, from your vantage point on the suspension bridge you can see the Campbell River wind its way down to the falls.
 Which plunge down 25m into the canyon below.
 In the winter, increased water flows make seeing the falls a truly unforgettable experience.
 If you have time check out the upper trails, Moose Falls and Deer falls as well.